hanami/events/README.md

 ```

 #### Logger
 You can use any loggers in your subscribe block.
-For this iunitialize events instance with logger and call `logger` in block:
+For this initialize events instance with logger and call `logger` in block:

 ```ruby
 require 'logger'